Should You Stay on the JR Yamanote Line in Tokyo?

 Other highlights include the Shibuya Sky tower and lots and lots of shops!

-One of my favourite quirky Japanese vending machines is also hidden in Shibuya – the banana vending machine.
+One of my favorite quirky Japanese vending machines is also hidden in Shibuya – the banana vending machine.

 And if you click it yes, that’s me in the picture – this is my other blog which covers the more quirky side of Japan and some other places around the world.